 References: "Flora of Colorado" by Jennifer Ackerfield, Flora of North America and American Southwest

-Note: All of the flower heads in the area of the images below exhibited an elliptical rather than circular center.
+Note: All of the flower heads in the area of the images above exhibited an elliptical rather than circular center.

 |BONAP Distribution Map